 - Celebrating a birth and many birthdays

 - Sharing our love for Drenthe with friends

 - Visiting Berlin in summer and winter, among other cities like Maastricht or Münster

 - Hiking, not only in Poland

 - Our first Christmas together with our families and my first New Year in the Netherlands and Zuidlaardermaarkt

 Not part of our Europe experience, but marking the restart of Devocean Pictures: Diving Lembeh and visiting the Minahasa Highlands which has been followed by much more with regards to photography and our life beyond.
 However, certain evolutionary developments and events we enjoyed privately for now, like our wedding ceremony, the following party in the woods and honeymooning through the Netherlands, Germany and Switzerland.

 In the end, it is not about one event or another.
 Overall, we truly enjoyed taking part in the lives of our families and friends – and, in some cases, getting to know their families and friends.
-Thank you for all the beautiful activities from scenic walks, city and bike tours via climbing in tree tops, ice skating and camping to wine tastings, board games and many lovely meals and conversations.
+Thank you for all the beautiful activities from scenic walks, city and bike tours via climbing in treetops, ice skating and camping to wine tastings, board games, and many lovely meals and conversations.
 Of course, spending nine months in Europe also brought up other aspects of life.
-Although it was beautiful to experience the seasons for a change (beautiful spring days, long summer nights to a colourful autumn and even some sunny winter days), we are missing the light, warmth, the ocean and connection to nature as we get from diving.
+Although it was beautiful to experience the seasons for a change (beautiful spring days, long summer nights to colourful autumn, and even some sunny winter days), we are missing the light, warmth, the ocean, and connection to nature as we get from diving.
 Ultimately, we stayed longer than expected as our family did grow and we wanted to welcome Matteo personally into this world (German blog: Willkommen in meinem Leben).
 But now it is time to leave.